tms-ninja/geometrical-ray-tracing/README.md

 ![plot](./docs/lenses.png)

 ## Build Instructions
-The program runs under Python 3 and can be built by running `python setup.py build_ext`, adding the `--inplace` flag to install locally if desired.
+The program runs under Python 3 and can be installed using pip via `pip install .`.
 Cython and NumPy are required to build, the included examples may have additional dependencies (mainly Matplotlib).
+Alternatively one can use `python setup.py build_ext --inplace` for an inplace build.